NeuCLIR/download-collection/README.md

 If you wish to only download the documents for one language, just specify the id file for the language you wish to download.
+In case the URLs for the Common Crawl files change in the future, the flag `--cc_base_url` provides the options to specify an alternative URL for the files.
+The current default value points to `https://data.commoncrawl.org/`.
 The full description of the arguments can be found when execute with the `--help` flag.

 ## Postprocessing of the Downloaded Documents